Panthers coach Joel Quenneville resigns in the wake of Blackhawks sexual abuse scandal

 In his interviews with investigators, Quenneville was said to have expressed the belief that “the issue being discussed [in the 2010 meeting] involved a coach doing something improper and that the group was meeting to decide whether to ‘make it public.’ ” Quenneville also said, per the report, that he did not recall the player’s name being referenced at the time.
 But in a statement Quenneville released through the Panthers in July, he said he “learned of these allegations through the media earlier this summer.”

 The report was compiled by a law firm hired by the Blackhawks to conduct an independent investigation after the former player filed a lawsuit in May against the team.
-The player was identified in the report as “John Doe,” but on Wednesday he came forward to reveal his identity as Kyle Beach, a former first-round pick by Chicago who played in the minor leagues for a number of years before continuing his hockey career in Europe.
+The player was identified in the report as “John Doe,” but on Wednesday he came forward to reveal his identity as Kyle Beach, a former first-round pick by Chicago who played in the minor leagues for several years before continuing his hockey career in Europe.
 In a lengthy interview Wednesday with TSN during which he frequently grew emotional, the 31-year-old Beach said there was “absolutely no way that [Quenneville] can deny knowing” about the allegation in 2010.

-“If this had been reported to someone other than John McDonough, or Joel Quenneville or Stan Bowman, that didn’t have skin in the game of winning a Stanley Cup,” Beach added, “it would have been dealt with and would have protected all of the survivors that came after me.”
+“If this had been reported to someone other than John McDonough or Joel Quenneville or Stan Bowman, that didn’t have skin in the game of winning a Stanley Cup,” Beach added, “it would have been dealt with and would have protected all of the survivors that came after me.”

 The report included an allegation that Aldrich, who agreed to resign after the Blackhawks executives belatedly informed their human resources director of Beach’s allegation, made an unwanted sexual advance on a team intern during a celebration of the 2010 Cup victory.
 In 2013, after stints with USA Hockey and two college programs, Aldrich was arrested and pleaded guilty to having sexual contact with a minor at a Michigan high school.
 That victim also filed a lawsuit against the Blackhawks this year, alleging that Aldrich was able to land a position at the school in part because the team provided him with positive job referrals.